-One of the biggest surprises on my journey towards a more sustainable life was learning about the fashion industry’s impact on our planet.
-Like most people, I never gave it much thought in the past as I added new clothes to my closet every season.
-Since learning the impact, I’ve changed my habits significantly, and it hasn’t been that difficult to do.
-Today I’m sharing 12 tips for a sustainable wardrobe.
+One of the biggest surprises on my journey to a more sustainable life was learning about the fashion industry’s impact on our planet.
+In the past, I added new clothes to my closet every season without giving it much thought.
+Since learning the impact, I’ve changed my habits significantly, and it hasn’t been that difficult.
+Today’s post has 12 tips for a sustainable wardrobe.

 The fashion industry is a huge problem